Family Meals Focus

 The Ellyn Satter Institute Newsletter

-by Keira Oseroff, MSW, LCSW, and Jennifer Harris, RDN, LD, CEDRD
+By Keira Oseroff, MSW, LCSW, CEDS and Jennifer Harris, RDN, LD, CEDRD-S

 For a PDF of this newsletter, click here

 Keira Oseroff and Jennifer Harris are Ellyn Satter Institute (ESI) faculty members who are expert in the treatment of eating disorders.
-Both base their work on the “How to Eat” method from Ellyn Satter’s Treating the Dieting Casualty workshop, and Harris co-leads the twice-yearly online workshop.
+Both base their work on the “How to Eat” method from Ellyn Satter’s Treating the Dieting Casualty workshop, and they collaborate in leading the twice-yearly online workshop.

 An all-too-typical first meeting with a client struggling with their relationship with food goes something like this: “I have food issues and I’m hoping you can help me.
 I have been trying to lose weight on and off for as long as I can remember, and I can’t seem to get anywhere anymore.
 In the past I could lose weight and maintain it for a while, but now I cannot put together one day of good eating.
 I say to myself, ‘I’ll do better tomorrow.’
 But tomorrow never comes.”